MDL definitions

 AT(2)

-Defines the type of values for an attribute:
+Defines the type of values assigned to an attribute.

 Defines an attribute into the computer model.
-Attribute definition must precede any attribute value assignments involving this attribute.
+The attribute definition must precede any attribute value assignments involving this attribute.

-The AT definition specifies the type of values that will be assigned to the attribute.
+• AT – Specifies the type of values assigned to the attribute.

 AU(0)

-• 0 - values need not be unique
+• 0 – Values do not need to be unique.

 AV(abb)